 For Developers: What's Beyond Identity?

-A better sign on
+Better sign on

-Beyond Identity provides you, the developer, with passkey-based sign on for your app.
-There are no more passwords, even usernames become optional, and the entire experience is better and more secure for your users.
+Beyond Identity provides you, the developer, with passkey-based sign on for your web or native mobile app.
+For your users that means no more digging up passwords, chasing one time codes for each sign on, or interacting with phone apps.
+Even typing in their username is optional, and the entire experience is better and more secure.

 How it works